The Benefits (and Potential Pitfalls) of Mindfulness

 Without certainty, our Stone Age brains are hardwired to prepare for the worst-case scenario as a means to keep us alive – a survival tactic that proves far less effective in today’s modern age.
 Rumination feeds this impulse.
 It keeps us fixated on ourselves and imagining all kinds of worst-case scenarios.
 Self-reflection allows us to gain some objectivity and be better able to see this impulse in ourselves, accept that the future is uncertain, and recognize that things often don’t turn out in the way we expect.

 For those with trauma so deep that they just can’t press “Pause” on the stories looping through their heads, it may be that mindfulness isn’t the answer, at least not as a first step.
 If you try meditation and find it encourages rumination rather than reflection and acceptance, you may want to consider if it is right for you.
 Personally, I find having meditation as part of my mindfulness practice crucial to staying grounded and connected to inner peace.

-I’ve created a short meditation you can use whenever you need a quick, mental and emotional reset.
-To listen or download, click here.
+I’ve created a short meditation you can listen to or download for whenever you need a quick, mental and emotional reset.
 If meditation sounds like a practice you’re interested in trying, I’d suggest committing to it once a day for the next week.
 Start small.
 Don’t sabotage yourself by setting unrealistic goals.
 Try 10 minutes at first, or even 5.
 Take a minute of that time at the beginning and the end to compare how you feel before you start with how you feel after.
 See if you notice that you’re a little less reactive, more self-aware and feel less stressed.